chandanasy/arxiv_pilot/README.md

 ## Installation

-To run the ArXiv Paper Finder application locally, follow these steps:
+To run PaperLink locally, follow these steps:

 1. Clone the repository: